eudinaesis/gpxtra/to-do.md

 **JAVASCRIPT/DATA**
 * Changes to rails models:

-** maybe return Workouts sorted and grouped by datetime?
+x* maybe return Workouts sorted and grouped by datetime? x- fixed serializer for input

+* check on S3 cache options--don't want to reload constantly

+* Paperclip needs a DATA type in the beginning of the string; insert manually!!!